Chatsven/Citizen-skins-Wikimedia-Projects/README.md

 <h1>Citizen-Userscript-Wikimedia</h1>
 <p>

-A script that allows you to use Citizen Skin in Wikipedia and other Wikimedia projects.
+A script that allows you to use [Citizen](https://github.com/StarCitizenTools/mediawiki-skins-Citizen) Skin in Wikipedia and other Wikimedia projects.

-This project is not a fork of Citizen, but rather a Citizen interface built using scripts on the Vector 2022 DOM.
+This project is **NOT A FORK OF CITIZEN**, but rather a Citizen interface built using scripts on the Vector 2022 DOM.

 <img width="1512" height="949" alt="image" src="https://github.com/user-attachments/assets/e54effe8-d21b-4053-a1b6-74aa8af14673" />